EVPN-VXLAN Configuration

 Step 3 In the NEIGHBORS SUMMARY window, verify that each peering displays Established in the State column.

-Step 4 Repeat steps 1-3 for each overlay VRF.
+Step 4 Repeat steps 1 to 3 for each overlay VRF.

-Step 5 In the menu bar at the top right of the AFC display, click the CLI Commands icon and select Show Commands.
+Step 5 On the menu bar at the top right of the Fabric Composer window, click the CLI Commands icon and select Show Commands.

 Step 6 On the CLI Command Processor page, enter the following values, then click RUN.